LGTOman/av_ddct_recall/readme.md

 1. From a Linux system where the commands to recall data will be run (the Avamar Utility node is a good place to do this):

-	>ssh-keyen -t dsa
+	`ssh-keyen -t ecdsa`

-	Leave the pass phrase blank and make note of the location to the id_dsa.pub file.
+	Leave the pass phrase blank and make note of the location to the id_ecdsa.pub file.

-2. Edit the id_dsa.pub file and copy the contents to the clipboard.
+2. Edit the id_ecdsa.pub file and copy the contents to the clipboard.

 3. Login to the console of the Data Domain as the sysadmin user.

 4. Run the command:

-	>adminaccess add ssh-keys
+	`adminaccess add ssh-keys`

 	Paste the keys from the clipboard.
 Be careful not to include any trailing carriage returns.
 Use Control-D to save the key.

 5. Verify that they key was taken by running the command:

-	>adminaccess show ssh-keys
+	`adminaccess show ssh-keys`

 6. Verify that Admin Access works by issuing the following command on the Linux system that the ssh key was created on:

-	>ssh sysadmin@<data_domain_system> filesys show status
+	`ssh sysadmin@<data_domain_system> filesys show status`

 	The status of the Data Domain file system should be displayed.